 Let me put it another way: We can heed all the nutritional and physical health advice in the world, but eventually, we all get sick at some point.
 The same is true for software systems: They all inevitably get sick.
 When a person is sick, we don’t say, “Well, just exercise some more.”
 That advice may be helpful to prevent future issues, but it doesn’t help the person at the moment.
 Instead, the doctor will say, “Get some rest.
 Take these antibiotics and call me if your symptoms persist.”

-This is why distributed tracing will be so important in 2020.
+This is why distributed tracing will be so important in the future.
 It doesn’t attempt to predict the future.
 It simply tells a story of what’s already happened in our systems.
+So quick identification of problems helps in quick resolution of problems.
+Distributed tracing helps you with this and also tells you what caused the problem which releases you from the issue hunting adventure.
 Tracing also is built to tell that story across the entire network.
 You can even involve your routers, firewalls, and proxies in a distributed trace.

 Stitching a Story

 As I said, distributed tracing tells a story of what’s happening in a software request.
 It’s simply recording what it tracks.
 As humans, we’re good at following stories.
 This makes distributed tracing a great fit for us to quickly deal with unpredictable problems.

 However, this benefit doesn’t come for free.
 A key to telling a great story is to include the right level of detail.
 This means we need to design observability into our features and user stories up front.
 We have to think about ourselves as first-class support personas.